fitmat/FMBridge/README.md

+## Whats new in the release - v0.2.4
+* Multiple cluster ID support

+## Whats new in the release - v0.2.3
+* Added Codebase for Tree Warior
+* Bluetooth reconnection and permission Allow/Deny callback
+* MAT Pixel Short issues solved
+* NOTE - All games should at least be in 0.2.3

+## Whats new in the release - v0.2.2
+* Removed support for Android TV

 ## Whats new in the release - v0.2.1
 * Added Android TV Support
 * Check point/API  [1.7.9](https://github.com/fitmat/FMBridge#17-api) on how to set device type for android type